metas-mk/100-days-of-code/r2-log.md

 #### Documenting component hierarchy @metasfresh

 Documenting @metasfresh component hierarchy.
 It's still a long way to go completing the developer documentation since it's a large applicationm but it will help me and others a lot to learn it faster in future.

+### R2D64 - September 24th, 2019

+#### Documenting component hierarchy @metasfresh

+Proceeding with the developer documentation @metasfresh ReactJS frontend project.
+There are still a lot of components to work through and document initiually.
+Getting a better feeling for everything the more I read and write about it.
+For the next days I planned to include a learning session about React context.
+I've seen that is used at metasfresh too and will need some backround information about hows that works and is used soon.